 Tudor Palace Style

 The Tudor Palace Style is found in Tudor royal residences up to mid-Elizabethan times.
 Derived from the fortified residences of the fourteenth and fifteenth centuries, the early Tudor style had militaristic features but these were more decorative than functional.
 Battlements and towers provided a “chivalresque palace” suitable for jousts, banquets, masques, festivals, and other entertainments common in what Summerson calls the “last phase of the age of chivalry” (Summerson 1958, 2).
 The Tudor Palace Style is a transitional phase between English medieval and renaissance architecture.
-From the vantage point of the mid-eighteenth century, the SAL describes Richmond Palace as having “much Gothick Magnificence and Grandeur” (“Account”, p.
+From the vantage point of the mid-eighteenth century, the SAL describes Richmond Court as having “much Gothick Magnificence and Grandeur” (“Account”, p.
 1).
-This statement demonstrates just how wide-ranging and imprecise the term Gothic still was in the 18th century.
+This statement demonstrates just how wide-ranging and imprecise the term Gothic still was in the eighteenth century.

-In keeping with the military character embodied in the Tudor Palace Style, Richmond Palace had crenellated or battlemented walls which are prominent in Plate 2.23; narrow vertical windows; and a proliferation of turrets or towers with octagonal roofs at the top.
+In keeping with the military character embodied in the Tudor Palace Style, Richmond Court had crenellated or battlemented walls which are prominent in Plate 2.23; narrow vertical windows; and a proliferation of turrets or towers with octagonal roofs at the top.
 The vertical emphasis created by the towers and tall narrow windows is also quite noticeable.